 UK Database of Uncertainties about the Effects of Treatments, 25 January 2013 - Publication type: Known Uncertainty

-...resistant metastatic prostate cancer in adults, only if: their disease has progressed on...already with metastatic disease and could die of prostate cancer without any...imaging to monitor disease progression in prostate cancer.
-However...
+...resistant metastatic prostate cancer in adults, only if: their disease has progressed...with metastatic disease and could die of prostate cancer without...castration resistant prostate cancer in adult men whose disease has progressed...

-National Institute for Health and Care Excellence, 27 June 2012 - Publisher: NICE - Publication type: Full Guidance
+National Institute for Health and Care Excellence, 01 June 2012

 Does a combination treatment of hormone therapy and chemotherapy for prostate cancer improve the disease outcome?